ArmedPirate/CollaborationRaces/Races of the Jungle.md

 ***Size.*** Goblins are between 3 and 4 feet tall and weigh between 40 and 80 pounds.
 Your size is Small.

+***Speed.*** Your base walking speed is 30 feet.

 ***Darkvision.*** You can see in dim light within 60 feet of you as if it were bright light, and in darkness as if it were dim light.
-You can't duscern color in darkness, only shades of gray.
+You can't discern color in darkness, only shades of gray.

 ***Quick Hide.*** You can take the Hide action as a bonus action on each of your turns.